Create the Config Type

 git file path: schemas/mobility.schema.yaml

-Visit the Configs page and click into the Mobility config to verify the schema was uploaded successfully.
+Visit the Config Types page and click into the Mobility config type to verify the schema was uploaded successfully.

 Git information is pulled from the local git repository.
 If you don’t have access to view the remote repository (specified locally) or the commit hasn’t yet been pushed to the remote repository, git related links in Miru will be invalid.